ZER0-X/university_acceptance_statistics/README.md

+> **Warning** : This repository/project is no longer maintained.
+If you are interested, it's free software under the AGPL-3.0 license, so you can create a fork and do any thing you want with it.

+> **Note** : The project isn't completed.
+It lacks the `Statistics` page.
+However, you still can delete it from the flask and html code and use the project as a form only, then extract the data manually from the database as `csv` and create some statistics in something like `LibreOffice Calc`.

+Known bugs:
+- It seams that there is a bug in the sex valadation in the backend.

 # University Acceptance Statistics

 A simple and light Flask web app to create a simple form to collect data from new students in universities that don't publish acceptance info.

-The project isn't completed.
-It lacks the `Statistics` page.
-However, you still can delete it from the flask and html code and use the project as a form only, then extract the data manually from the database as `csv` and create some statistics in something like `LibreOffice Calc`.

-It seams that there is a bug in the sex valadation.
-Maybe at sometime I will solve it or someone will create a pullrequest or something.

 # Development